Measurements for all times, for all people

 Release:

-20 May is World Metrology Day, commemorating the anniversary of the signing of the Metre Convention in Paris, in 1875.
+The 20 May is World Metrology Day, commemorating the anniversary of the signing of the Metre Convention in Paris, in 1875.
 This treaty provides the basis for a worldwide coherent measurement system that underpins scientific discovery and innovation, industrial manufacturing and international trade, as well as the improvement of the quality of life and the protection of the global environment.

-Across the world, national metrology laboratories continually advance measurement science by developing and validating new measurement techniques at the necessary level of sophistication.
+Around the world, national metrology laboratories continually advance measurement science by developing and validating new measurement techniques at the necessary level of sophistication.
 The national metrology institutes participate in measurement comparisons coordinated by the Bureau International des Poids et Mesures (BIPM) or by the Regional Metrology Organizations, to ensure the reliability of measurement results worldwide.

 The International Organization of Legal Metrology (OIML) develops International Recommendations, which aim to align and harmonize requirements worldwide in many fields.
 The OIML also operates the OIML Certification System (OIML-CS) which facilitates international acceptance and global trade of regulated measuring instruments.